 She has performed contemporary works including Traffick, by Emma-Ruth Richards, in a workshop at the Royal Opera House, Linbury Studio, Ondřej Adámek’s Karakuri: Poupée Mechanique, Unsuk Chin’s Akrostichon Wortespiel, Judith Weir’s King Harald’s Saga, Dorothea in Tim Watt’s opera Kepler’s Trial at the V&A, Luca Francesconi’s Etymo, Jonathan Dove’s Far Theatricals of the Day, and John Adam’s Grand Pianola Music.

-In conjunction with Hera, Aukoko, and colleagues, she is composing the score for Gracie (working title) a cabaret opera premiering in 2021.
+In conjunction with Hera, Aukoko, and colleagues, she is composing the score for Gracie, a cabaret opera premiering in 2021.

 She has performed Berlioz’s Les Nuits D’Été arranged for soprano and two harps in London and Belgium, and as a keen recitalist has performed Barbara Strozzi songs at Royal Academy of Art, a programme of new commissions for her marimba-voice duo ‘percussing’ at Southbank Centre, Pergolesi’s Stabat Mater at the Tower of London St. Peter ad Vincula, and has appeared at York Late Music Festival and the German Embassy, among others.
-She is in the Making Music UK Selected Artists Guide, and has enjoyed performing oratorio around the country.
+She is in the Making Music UK Selected Artists Guide, and is looking forward to performing oratorio around the country post-pandemic.

 During her studies, she performed in scenes; Agnès Written on Skin; Marie La Fille du Régiment; Controller Flight; Miss Wordsworth Albert Herring.
 She performed in Masterclasses with Lynn Eustice and Amand Hekkers, and was coached by Caroline Dowdle, Michael Lloyd, Lisa Engelbrecht, Andrew Robinson and John Blakely.